sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-businessbuilder4-factmodel/data-warehouse-cloud-businessbuilder4-factmodel.md

 ### Create a new fact model

-In the Business Builder of SAP Data Warehouse, start with following these steps:
+In the Business Builder of SAP Datasphere, start with following these steps:

 1. Click on the **New Fact Model** button.